Estimated reading time: 3 mins

 Are you always late such that you’re flapping like a bird when you arrive, panting and apologetic?
 You’re not the only one – so here are some things you can try to avoid being so tardy.

 Lateness can be interpreted by other people that they’re not important enough for you to bother being punctual (even if that’s the last thing you mean.)
-It sends the wrong message.
+It sends the wrong message, especially when you are late for work.

 Maybe you need to be under pressure.
 Some people do.
 Being close to the wire for an appointment or deadline provides that rush – perhaps you haven’t even recognized this in yourself?